 There are five Catholic primary schools linked to St. Paul's and they constitute an important liaison group within the City.
 All five are in a healthy state with full rolls and enjoy the respect of the communities they serve.
-We enjoy significant collaboration with our primary schools as part of our work as a Science and Language College, as well as sports activities.
+We enjoy significant collaboration with our primary schools as part of our work as a Science and Language College.